bwang482/tdlstm/README.md

 ## Updated
 * Randomized search for hyperparameter optimization is now added.
 * Hyperopt and Scikit-optimize (can choose from gp_minimize, forest_minimize and gbrt_minimize) for hyperparameter optimization are now added.

-## TO-DO
-* Update code to be compatible with the latest version of Tensorflow (currently compatible with v0.10-0.12).
+* Code updated to tf 1.2